karrot-dev/yunity.org/user/pages/10.heartbeat/2018-09-16/item.md

 After some long radio silence from Harzgerode, here's the comeback.

-The main project changed its direction to more solidarity and way less conventional view on money.
-Since then Haus X is just one flat (WG) inside the project instead of the formerly planned subproject within the conventional ecovillage.
+The main project changed its direction to more solidarity and a way less conventional view on money.
+Since then Haus X is just one flatshare (WG) inside the project instead of the formerly planned subproject within the conventional ecovillage.

 We have been busy getting everything legal (Bauanträge), did a lot of community building (with success.
 By now we are a fix group of eight inhabitants).
-Even the financing of the porperty is taking shape.
+Even the financing of the property is taking shape.

 Until now it was unsure if the project can continue next year.
 This time of worries is now over.
 We even have a new homepage [freiefeldlage.de](http://freiefeldlage.de).

 Now we are preparing for the upcoming winter and could use some help.
-There's a building-week from 01 to 07. of October to make Haus X ready for the cold.
+There's a building-week from the 1st to the 7th of October to make Haus X ready for the cold.

 _by Steffen_